 For about four weeks each year, Surprise welcomes baseball fans of the Kansas City Royals and the Texas Rangers out to its ballpark during Cactus League Spring Training.
 But, if you’re looking for things to do and places to eat the other 11 months of the year, you’ve come to the right place.

 Rio Mirage Cafe serves up authentic, Sonoran-style Mexican recipes that have been handed down for generations.
-Surprise is also home of State 48 Brewery’s original location.
-Opened since 2016, this local favorite is home to a 10-barrel system that produces the brand’s seasonal and specialty beers — pair with a Neapolitan-style pizza fresh out of the wood-fired oven.
+Surprise is also home to State 48 Brewery’s original location.
+Opened in 2016, this local favorite is home to a 10-barrel system that produces the brand’s seasonal and specialty beers — pair with a Neapolitan-style pizza fresh out of the wood-fired oven.